mikespub-archive/KennyBrown1-FujitsuK5-API-Scripts/README.md

 # FujitsuK5-API-Scripts
 Fujitsu K5 API script repository

-This repository contains the API script that I have put together when building an environment within the Fujitsu K5 IaaS cloud.
+This repository contains the bash scripts that I have put together when building an environment within the Fujitsu K5 IaaS cloud.

+These scripts are generally single action API calls to create, view, modify or delete elements within Fujitsu K5

 Any use of the scripts within this repository is at your own risk.
 Testing is advised prior to running in a live environment.

 # Instructions

 These scripts were run from a Centos 7 VM outside the Fujitsu K5 platform, but they should run ok from any internet connected Linux machine.

-1 - Populate the k5Default.rc file with your K5 Account
-details (All the scripts rely on this file so make sure the path is correct within the script.
+1 - Populate the k5Default.rc file with your K5 Account details (All the scripts rely on this file so make sure the path is correct within the script).

 2 - Generate authentication token using token.sh